gwangjinkim/proteinfolding/README.md

 # ProteinFolding Package

-`ProteinFolding` is a Python package that allows you to fetch and analyze protein structures, particularly those predicted by AlphaFold.
+`ProteinFolding` is a small Python package that allows you to fetch and analyze protein structures, particularly those predicted by AlphaFold.
 This package provides functionality to:
 - Fetch protein structures from the AlphaFold database by UniProt ID.
 - Analyze predicted local distance difference test (pLDDT) scores to identify flexible and rigid regions.
 - Visualize proteins using PyMOL, with options for custom coloring based on pLDDT scores.